Nikunj-Gupta/On-the-Calibration-of-Compartmental-Epidemiological-Models/README.md

 `--num_sim_days`: Specifies the desired number of days for simulation

-`--save_data`: True or 1 for saving the data at the path mentioned in configuration json file.
+`--save_data`: True or 1 for saving the data at the path mentioned in configuration json file

 `--plot`: True or 1 for displaying the simulated curves for visulaization